-Site Activity y Capacity on Permit 2015 (t) Remaining Capacity at the End of 2015 (t) Site Name Hazardous Non-hazardous Inert Asbestos cell Annual Total Capacity (t) Expected Rate of Infill (tpa) Estimated Date for Ceasing Infill Restenneth Landfill Site × ٧ × × 145,000 3,240,000 687,255 Information not known Information not known Granish Landfill Site Cell 3, By Aviemore ٧ × × 25,000 126,000 800,000 12,000 Feb-2027 Ardownie Landfill, Monifieth × × ٧ 75,000 253,178 3,208 150,000 Dec-2035 Prettycur Landfill,Forfar × × ٧ 24,999 53,067 76,000 3,000 Dec-2016 Binn Farm Landfill × ٧ × ٧ 372,000 3,500,000 1,155,709 - Mar-2015 Nether Dallachy Landfill Site × ٧ × 120,000 1,320,000 496,000 32,000 Aug-2020 Duisky Landfill Site, Kinlocheil, Fort William × ٧ × ٧ 24,000 590,000 400,000 12,500 Dec-2040 construction of the Proposed Scheme, but there is likely to be limited inert, non-hazardous and hazardous waste disposal capacity.
-The closest alternative inert and non-hazardous waste landfills, with suitable remaining capacity, are located in Fife (approximately 130 km away), Friockheim (approximately 140 km away) and Aberdeen (approximately 200 km away); and the closest hazardous waste landfill is located at Falkirk (approximately 170 km away).
+Site Activity y Capacity on Permit 2015 (t) Remaining Capacity at the End of 2015 (t) Site Name Hazardous Non-hazardous Inert Asbestos cell Annual Total Capacity (t) Expected Rate of Infill (tpa) Estimated Date for Ceasing Infill Restenneth Landfill Site ٧ × 145,000 3,240,000 687,255 Information not known Information not known Granish Landfill Site Cell 3, by Aviemore ٧ × 25,000 126,000 800,000 12,000 Feb-2027 Ardownie Landfill, Monifieth × × ٧ 75,000 253,178 3,208 150,000 Dec-2035 Prettycur Landfill, Forfar × × ٧ 24,999 53,067 76,000 3,000 Dec-2016 Binn Farm Landfill × ٧ × ٧ 372,000 3,500,000 1,155,709 = Mar-2015 Nether Dallachy Landfill Site × ٧ × 120,000 1,320,000 496,000 32,000 Aug-2020 Duisky Landfill Site, Kinlocheil, Fort William × ٧ × ٧ 24,000 590,000 400,000 12,500 Dec-2040

-18.3.15 The baseline review suggests that there is likely to be adequate waste transfer, recycling and recovery capacity within the study area for the majority of wastes likely to arise from the
+18.3.19 The baseline review suggests that there is likely to be adequate waste transfer, recycling and recovery capacity within the study area for the majority of wastes likely to arise from the construction of the Proposed Scheme, but there is likely to be limited inert, non-hazardous and hazardous waste disposal capacity.
+The closest alternative inert and non-hazardous waste

-- 18.3.16 In response to DMRB Stage 2 consultations, SEPA confirmed that Binn Farm Landfill is no longer accepting waste, and that the estimated date for ceasing infill at Restenneth Landfill and Prettycur Landfill is likely to occur before the start of Proposed Scheme construction.
+- landfills, with suitable remaining capacity, are located in Fife (approximately 130 km away), Friockheim (approximately 140 km away) and Aberdeen (approximately 200 km away); and the closest hazardous waste landfill is located at Falkirk (approximately 170 km away). - In response to DMRB Stage 2 consultations, SEPA confirmed that Binn Farm Landfill is no longer accepting waste, and that the estimated date for ceasing infill at Restenneth Landfill and Prettycur Landfill is likely to occur before the start of Proposed Scheme construction.
 SEPA has since confirmed, in response to the DMRB Stage 3 consultations, that Granish Landfill is also no longer accepting waste.
-However, it has been suggested by SEPA that these sites may require inert materials and soils for capping and restoration purposes and therefore may be amenable to accepting any suitable surplus materials. - 18.3.17 It is envisaged that the majority of waste arising from the Proposed Scheme will be re-used on-site or at an appropriately licensed or registered exempt site elsewhere, or segregated and sent for recycling or recovery at a materials recovery facility.
-This is likely to be required in order to demonstrate the Proposed Scheme's contribution to achieving Scotland's Zero Waste Plan target to recycle 70% of all waste, and landfill a maximum of 5% by 2025; and to comply with the material specific provisions of 'The Waste (Scotland) Regulations 2012' (e.g. banning the incineration or landfill of segregated waste). - 18.3.18 For the purposes of assessment this is likely to equate to the available waste management infrastructure having a Medium sensitivity to any waste generated as a result of the Proposed Scheme, i.e. there is adequate waste management capacity for the majority of wastes arising during construction.
+However, it has been suggested by SEPA that these sites may require inert materials and soils for capping and restoration purposes and therefore may be amenable to accepting any suitable surplus materials. - 18.3.21 It is envisaged that the majority of waste arising from the Proposed Scheme will be re-used on-site or at an appropriately licensed or registered exempt site elsewhere, or segregated and sent for recycling or recovery at a materials recovery facility.
+This is likely to be required in order to demonstrate the Proposed Scheme's contribution to achieving Scotland's Zero Waste Plan target to recycle 70% of all waste, and landfill a maximum of 5% by 2025; and to comply with the material specific provisions of 'The Waste (Scotland) Regulations 2012' (e.g. banning the incineration or landfill of segregated waste). - 18.3.22 For the purposes of assessment this is likely to equate to the available waste management infrastructure having a Medium sensitivity to any waste generated as a result of the Proposed Scheme, i.e. there is adequate waste management capacity for the majority of wastes arising during construction.